dotnetmentor/create-service/README.md

 # create-service

-Scaffolding script for new services
+A generator for easy setup/scaffolding of new services written in bash

 Features: